PamelaZhan/Real_Estate_Price_Model/README.md

 [Visit the app here](https://real-estate-price-predictor-app.streamlit.app/)

-This application predicts the fair transaction price of a property before it's sold within a small county in New York state based on a dataset for transaction prices for previously sold properties on the market.
-The model aims to predict transaction prices with an average error of under $70,000.
+This application predicts the fair transaction price of a property before it is sold in a small county in New York state.
+It uses a dataset of transaction prices from previously sold properties to make these predictions.
+The model aims to predict transaction prices with an average error of less than $70,000.

 ## Features
 - User-friendly interface powered by Streamlit.
-- Input form to enter details such as property_tax, insurance, beds, baths, Bunglow/Condo, and other relevant factors.
+- Input form to enter details of real estate such as property_tax, insurance, beds, baths, Bunglow/Condo, and other relevant factors.
-- Real-time prediction of property price based on the trained model.
+- Real-time prediction of property price based on the trained Random Forest model.
 Mean Absolute Error (MAE) < $70,000
 - Accessible via Streamlit Community Cloud.

 ## Dataset
 The application is trained on the **Real Estate dataset**, a dataset of transaction prices for previously sold properties on the market.
 It includes features like:
+- Price
 - Year_sold
 - Property_tax
 - Insurance